15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 Dubrovnik City Pass

 Grab the Dubrovnik City Pass, which includes the city walls walk, Fort Lovrijenac, transport, galleries and museums.
-It’s well worth purchasing if you plan on visiting all of these attractions independently, the city walls alone is €40 and the pass is €48!
+It’s well worth purchasing if you plan on visiting all of these attractions independently, the city walls alone is €40 and the pass is €48, it’s the one the tourist office advises also!

 Dubrovnik Old Town Dress Codes